 Citizens for Citizens just wants to spread their ideas such as "digital direct democracy" and find out how many people can identify with these ideas and work together to create a fairer and better future for all of us.

 We are aware that everything we describe here is only the foundation of what is ment to be, and that all details still have to be worked out.
 We think that this has to be done in full cooperation with all citizens willing to participate in that process, and most important, in full transparency.

-The content of these videos does not reflect any claims of Bierger fir Bierger, but
+The content of this video does not reflect any claims of Bierger fir Bierger, but

 is only meant to encourage our fellow men to deal with what is said in the

-videos, to do their own research to get to the bottom of the truth.
+videos, and to do their own research to get to the bottom of the truth.

 Furthermore, it is absolutely not our aim to stir up hatred